 All of this means that applying the OpenSSL patch is only the starting point on the multi-step path of Heartbleed recovery.
 Website operators should strongly consider replacing their X.509 certificates after applying the update and getting all users and administrators to change passwords as well.
 While it's possible that none of this data has been compromised, there's no way to rule it out, either.

 It's probably premature for users to replace passwords across the board, but for sites they know have received the OpenSSL patch, it may be a good idea to change login credentials.
 People who are truly security conscious may want to change passwords a second time if they notice a patched site later updates its digital certificate....

 It might not be a factor for anyone since it's not known if anyone but Google discovered it...

-They are on the list because they use openssl for some things in the base.
+I note that several BSD projects are on the list.They are on the list because they use openssl for some things in the base.
 However, it only applies to the most recent new release in FreeBSD version 10 which not everyone has started using yet.
 Version 8 and 9 aren't affected as they use older versions of openssl that weren't affected.
 And if they installed their own version of openssl from ports, and kept it updated as most do, then they have already been unaffected by this problem long before today.

 tar xzvf openssl-1.0.1g.tar.gz